 A contract project management agreement was agreed between Lakes Commercial Developments Limited and TBP Holdings Limited from 1 April 2019.
 Over the term of the agreement a management fee totalling \$200,000 will be paid based on the completion of project milestones.
-At 30 June 2021, \$100,000 has been accrued for completion of the milestones, \$100,000 was converted to equity.
+In 2022, the remaining \$100,000 outstanding in 2021 has been recorded for completion of the milestone and converted to equity.
+Another \$96,000 relating to brokerage and tenant recruitment fees for services provided by TBP was also converted to equity resulting in 196,000 for additional shareholder contribution.
+A further \$339,000 has been accrued for milestones met on another development.
+From the \$500,000 loan payable to Quayside Property Limited in 2021, \$196,000 was converted to equity in 2022.